The author is interested in inventors and entrepreneurship and spends time researching interesting historical personalities.

 Unlike other speech readers requiring customized computer gears to function properly, NVDA is an independent program that does not require any specific hardware to function.
 That means you can use NVDA with a regular QWERTY keyboard and even an ergonomic keyboard, and it should work just as fine.

 Invention: Sam Genensky created a device that magnifies and projects texts on video screens.

 Growing up, Sam Genensky had to use his father's WWI binoculars to see texts on the board and read his textbooks, but his father's old binoculars were not enough to help him in his work.
-With a little assistance from various companies and his own workplace, Sam Genensky and a co-worker, Paul Baran, designed a camera which would project and magnify anything it was focused on to help blind users.
+With a bit of assistance from various companies and his own workplace, Sam Genensky and a co-worker, Paul Baran, designed a camera that projects and magnifies anything it focuses on to help blind users.